The Problem

 To evaluate climate solutions, the first place to start is to understand and describe how they work.
 The Drawdown Explorer Solutions Taxonomy (Table 1) is a simple system to help keep track of how and where each solution has an impact.

 To begin, we consider the mode of action of a solution.
-Does it cut emissions or remove carbon from the atmosphere?
+Does it cut emissions, remove carbon from the atmosphere, or both?
 Or does it work through some other approach?

 Then we consider the sector in which the solution operates.
 Does it cut emissions from electricity?
 Or industry?
 Or agriculture?
 It’s important to note that sectors can be delineated in different ways.
 We follow the standard scientific convention of classifying solutions by where the mitigated greenhouse gas emissions occur.
-For example, if we improve the efficiency of lighting in our homes, that is counted as an electricity solution, not a buildings solution, because the emissions it lowers occur at the power plant, not your home.
-But insulating your attic can lower buildings emissions, because it makes your furnace or boiler work less often, lowering emissions from the building itself.
+For example, if we improve the efficiency of lighting in our homes, that is counted as an Electricity sector solution, not a Buildings sector solution, because the emissions it lowers occur at the power plant, not your home.
+But insulating your attic can lower Buildings sector emissions, because it makes your furnace or boiler work less often, lowering emissions from the building itself.